racket/string-constants/README.md

 # string-constants

-This the source for the Racket packages: "string-constants", "string-constants-doc", "string-constants-lib".
+This the source for the Racket packages: "string-constants", "string-constants-doc", "string-constants-lib", "string-constant-lib-lgpl".

 ### Contributing